SquadcastHub/squadcasthub.github.io/pages/mydoc/solarwinds_orion.md

 [SolarWinds Orion](https://www.solarwinds.com/) is a powerful, scalable infrastructure monitoring and management platform designed to simplify IT administration for on-premises, hybrid, and software as a service (SaaS) environments in a single pane of glass.

+{{site.data.alerts.yellow-note-i-md}}
+**Note:**

+All of the SolarWinds offerings in the suite integrate with **SolarWinds Orion** to generate alerts.
+Users can use this document to set up SolarWinds Orion and route alerts from Orion, and other the offerings in the suite through Orion, to Squadcast.

+{{site.data.alerts.end}}

 Route detailed alerts from Solarwinds Orion to the right users in Squadcast.

 ## Using SolarWinds Orion as an Alert Source